- tophill.org (Rugby, Warwickshire, GB)

 Hayfever (Doug, TP, Holly, David, Lawrence)

-Gold Coast (Paul, TP, Jeanette, Glenn, Tony) at Santa Cruz Bluegrass Society Festival
+Gold Coast (Paul, TP, Jeanette, Glenn, Tony F) at Santa Cruz Bluegrass Society Festival

 Some personal heros and mentors